 The applicant is responsible to prepare the engineering analysis, to follow FEMA's administrative procedures, and to pay any fees required by FEMA.
 The Watershed Protection Department is the Community Representative to FEMA for the National Flood Insurance Program.
 Therefore, the Watershed Protection Department must review and concur with the engineering analysis prior to acceptance for review by FEMA.

 The Watershed Protection Department can assist applicants and their engineers to complete the process and to review the engineering analyses.
-Development assistance is available from the Development Assistance Center in One Texas Center, 505 Barton Springs Road, 1st floor, 512-974-6370.
-Floodplain determinations and effective hydrologic and hydraulic models (pdf) are available from the Watershed Protection Department in One Texas Center, 505 Barton Springs Road, 12th Floor, 512-974-2843.
-To request a floodplain model, email us.
+Development assistance is available from Land Development Information Services.
+Floodplain determinations and effective hydrologic and hydraulic models (pdf) are available from the Watershed Protection Department.
+To request a floodplain model, call 512-974-2843 or email us.